Collins Bird Guide Produced in partnership with Bonnier Fakta and Harper Collins, this is an essential resource for birders anywhere in Europe.

 The Collins Bird Guide App combines world-class illustrations and comprehensive information with intuitive design to create the ultimate field guide for passionate birders and casual birdwatchers alike.
 The app is based on the landmark book by Lars Svensson, Killian Mullarney and Dan Zetterström, universally acknowledged as the standard European field guide.
-This definitive work has been reimagined for iPad and iPhone by birders for birders.
+This definitive work has been reimagined for mobile devices by birders for birders.

 The Collins Bird Guide App provides everything you need to identify a species quickly and learn about it thoroughly.
 Immerse yourself in the exceptional illustrations, maps, calls and concise text.
 Use the powerful search filter and curated confusion lists to focus in on a species.
-The Collins Bird Guide App is an essential companion always to hand on your iPhone, and available to browse in full glory on your iPad.
+The Collins Bird Guide App is an essential companion always to hand on your iOS or Android device.

 Field Guide to the Moths of Great Britain and Ireland The Field Guide to the Moths of Great Britain and Ireland is the most comprehensive field guide to the larger moths of the British Isles.
 With more than 1,700 superbly detailed illustrations by Richard Lewington, and comprehensive texts by Paul Waring and Martin Townsend, this app covers over 800 species: that’s almost every macro-moth known to have occurred in Great Britain and Ireland.

 Carefully designed features allow the user to view the stunning artwork in several different ways:

 • as a series of plates, as in the printed book – tap on any illustration on a plate to be taken straight to that species’ entry